-History of Bandanna Day
+History of Bandana Day

 ‘Hair adverse events,’ as medical professionals call it, are a very common side-effect of cancer treatments and can also affect the quality of life.
 Patients young and old have shown psychological and psychosocial reactions when faced with hair loss.
 Surveys on cancer patients ranked hair loss as the most traumatic effect of chemotherapy, and about 8% of the patients said they would avoid chemo completely if they could, on account of the hair loss alone.
 Children also tend to suffer social isolation as a result of hair loss.
 Out of this reality, a light shines.
-Bandannas have come to their rescue, providing protection to the scalp and brightening their look (and day) just a little.
+Bandanas have come to their rescue, providing protection to the scalp and brightening their look (and day) just a little.

-Bandanna Day timeline
+Bandana Day timeline

-Bandannas are used as a secret code to identify people in the queer community.
+Bandanas are used as a secret code to identify people in the queer community.

-Bandanna Day FAQs
+Bandana Day FAQs

-Why do cancer patients wear bandannas?
+Why do cancer patients wear bandanas?

-After losing a lot of hair — a common side effect of the treatments and drugs given — cancer patients discover that cloth coverings like bandannas are the most comfortable and versatile to keep the head warm.
+After losing a lot of hair — a common side effect of the treatments and drugs given — cancer patients discover that cloth coverings like bandanas are the most comfortable and versatile to keep the head warm.